victor1600/DoneWithIt/notes/Reusables.md

 ## Style

 - We create a ``line` setting height to 1 and with to fill the screen with "100%".

+- flex:1, so component takes entire screen when pulling

 # Screen